Aleksandar Josipović: Education and work

 Josipović has worked as a consultant and a marketing manager since 2002.
-He worked on projects in many fields such as media, fashion, show business, hosting, production, culture and education across France, Serbia, Slovenia, Bosnia and Herzegovina, the Netherlands, Finland, United States, Spain, Latvia, Russia, Italy, Belgium, and Austria.
+He worked on projects across media, fashion, show business, hosting, production, culture and education across France, Serbia, Slovenia, Bosnia and Herzegovina, the Netherlands, Finland, United States, Spain, Latvia, Russia, Italy, Belgium, and Austria.

-During the period from 2013-2015, he was appointed as the director of Professional Department and Training Process at National Foundation for Dance and has organized international dancing seminars in Serbia.
+During the period from 2013-2015, he was the director of Professional Department and Training Process at National Foundation for Dance and has organized international dancing seminars in Serbia.

 Career

-After spending 11 years in a dancing club in Lazarevac, in 2001 Josipović received an invitation to dance in China in the French cabaret show Paris Paradis.
+After spending 11 years in a dancing club in Lazarevac, in 2001, Josipović received an invitation to dance in China in the French cabaret show Paris Paradis.
 During the next year and with the support of a choreographer Clodet Wolker, he soon began to gather information on Moulin Rouge audition.
 He was accepted in cabaret after a three-hour audition.
 He performed as a soloist there for a decade.
 He is the only man from Serbia that has ever played on Moulin Rouge stage.

 Josipović performed as master of ceremonies at the second semi-final of Eurovision Song Contest 2008.

 He was one of the judges in the Serbian edition of 'Dancing with the Stars'.

 Living in Dubai since 2015, Josipović has been a marketing director and consultant.